streamaserver/streama/README.md

 #### Roadmap
 This app is not nearly close to completion.
-These are the features that I will be working on in the near future:
+These [enhancement-issues](https://github.com/dularion/streama/issues?q=is%3Aopen+is%3Aissue+label%3Aenhancement) are the features that I will be working on in the near future.
-- folder-crawling to discover files as an alternative to uploading them manually
-- ~~Synchronized watching between 2 or more browsers (synchronized play/pause etc)~~
-  - Added it now, still needs some improvements though :)
-- Video-conversion via ffmpeg through a cron-job for multiple html5-compatible formats
-- Functionality to add subtitles while viewing
-- Functionality to switch between multiple video-files (for instance for different video-quality)
-- Chromecast Support
-- Better iOS Support
-- (Maybe porting it over to NodeJS)

 ## The Application